 UK/Guernsey Double Taxation Agreement and employed individuals

-If you have recently arrived in Guernsey for an extended period during the pandemic, or to relocate here, you may need to register with the Revenue Service.
+If you have recently arrived in Guernsey , you need to register with the Revenue Service.
 You can do this here.
-You can also ask your employer to register for you.
-The registration process is straightforward and once we have received the completed form we will send you an income reference number and a coding notice, if you are employed in Guernsey once you have secured a job.
+The registration process is straightforward and once we have received the completed form, we will send you a Tax Reference Number and a Coding Notice, if you are employed in Guernsey.

 Here are some guides to help you better understand Guernsey's tax system and your responsibilities:

 Below is information about Guernsey's Double Taxation Agreements, in particular its agreement with the UK.
-However if you are in doubt, you should register, or email firstname.lastname@example.org.
+However if you are in doubt, email us at email@example.com.